 Many of the recipes I feature on Cooking Chat start with a wine I want to serve.
 This one started with cabbage, then we work our way around to the wine pairing.

-One week earlier this summer the farm share included an interesting variety of cabbage, a caraflex cabbage, along with some suggestions of making stir-fry.
-Thinking the cabbage along with some turkey we had in the freezer might be a good combination, I was on my way to cooking up this turkey and cabbage skillet recipe.
+One week the farm share included an interesting variety of cabbage, a caraflex cabbage, along with some suggestions of making stir-fry.
+Thinking the cabbage along with some turkey we had in the freezer might be a good combination, I was on my way to cooking up this ground turkey and cabbage stir-fry recipe.

 Caraflex cabbage has an interesting shape and delicate flavor.
 Definitely worth trying!
-We used it the first time we cooked this recipe, but for our second making we used basic green cabbage, and that definitely works.
+We used it the first time we cooked this recipe, but for our second time making this turkey stir-fry making we used basic green cabbage, and that definitely works.

 I should also note I got some ideas for the sauce used here from this Veggie Miso Tofu Stir-Fry recipe from Connoiseurus Veg.
 Speaking of the sauce, we have used a similar preparation in this delicious Ground Pork Stir Fry with Collard Greens.